brainstormforce/wp-spectra/README.md

 * Fix: How to Schema - Image deletion issue for steps.
 * Fix: FAQ Schema - Multiple FAQSchema on same page not allowed issue.
 * Fix: Post Block - Infinite scroll broken for anonymous user.
-* Fix: FAQ Schema - Toggle issue when we add multiple FAQ Blocks on same page.
 * Fix: Unicode error in some cases issue fixed.

 ### 1.17.0 ###